 - If your part requires multiple radii, including tight and large radii bends

-- If your part requires high accuracy and repeatability
+- If your part requires high accuracy and has ongoing production.

 - If your part requires high quality bends (roundness and minimal deformation)